jeff20009/udacity-virtual-tourist/README.md

 ## Project Description
-Create an app that downloads and stores images from Flickr.
-The app will allow users to drop pins on a map, as if they were stops on a tour.
+Virtual-Tourist is an app that downloads and stores images from Flickr.
+The app allows users to drop pins on a map, as if they were stops on a tour.
 Users will then be able to download pictures for the location and persist both the pictures, and the association of the pictures with the pin.

 ## Installation
 To run the app open it on xcode and build.

 # Resources

 ##Udacity discussion
 https://teamtreehouse.com/community/how-to-get-current-location-on-viewdidload